mynl/aggregate/doc/index.rst

 4. The **Reference** describes everything that each object can do.
 Once you've got the basics, look here for the details.

-   * Agg language grammar and railroad diagram
+   * Agg language grammar and railroad diagram.

 5. **Technical resources** give actuarial, probability, and other non-programming backup.
 Background on agg loss dists, SRMs, and useful references.